Herat: Rail

 Rail connections to and from Herat were proposed many times, during The Great Game of the 19th century and again in the 1970s and 1980s, but nothing came to life.
 In February 2002, Iran and the Asian Development Bank announced funding for a railway connecting Torbat-e Heydarieh in Iran to Herat.
 This was later changed to begin in Khaf in Iran, a 191 km railway for both cargo and passengers, with work on the Iranian side of the border starting in 2006.
 Construction is underway in the Afghan side and it was estimated to be completed by March 2018.
 There is also the prospect of an extension across Afghanistan to Sher Khan Bandar.

 Road

 The AH76 highway connects Herat to Maymana and the north.
 The AH77 connects it east towards Chaghcharan and north towards Mary in Turkmenistan.
-Highway 1 (part of Asian highway AH1) links it to Mashhad in Iran to the northwest, and south via the Kandahar–Herat Highway to Delaram.
+Highway 1 (part of Asian highway AH1) links it to Islam Qala to the northwest, and south via the Kandahar–Herat Highway to Kandahar.